belijzajac/belijzajac.github.io/content/post/wisnialang-compiler-project.md

 ## A dive deeper

-Let us now compare the final size of the produced binary files and the time it took to assemble them. **TLDR**: If you wish to skip the lenghty blabberings and view the results as a graphic representation, scroll to the bottom of the page.
+Let us now compare the final size of the produced binaries, as well as the time it took to assemble and run them.  **TLDR**: If you wish to skip the lenghty blabberings and view the results as a graphic representation, scroll to the bottom of the page.

 ### WisniaLang